-Programs Offered: ÖRU offers a wide selection of courses taught in English, including Biology, Business, Chemistry, Communications, Computer Engineering, Economics, Environmental Science, Informatics, Law, Math, Music, Physics, Political Science, Psychology, Social Work, Sport Science, Statistics and more.
+Programs Offered: ÖRU offers a wide selection of courses taught in English, including Biology, Business, Chemistry, Communications, Computer Engineering, Criminology, Economics, Environmental Science, Informatics, Law, Math, Music, Physics, Political Science, Psychology, Social Work, Sport Science, Statistics and more.

 In Sweden, courses are held one at a time.
 Students write their exam after the final lecture and then move on to the next course.
 A standard course lasts five weeks and the semester is divided in quadrants with space for four consecutive courses, although some courses may vary in length and overlap.
 Exchange students are expected to take 30 ECTS credits per semester and maintain full-time studies.
-One UofC Half Course Equivalent = 6 ECTS credits.
+One UCalgary Half Course Equivalent = 6 ECTS credits.
 Additional information on the Swedish academic system can be found online.

 Student Experience: "It was interesting to study European politics from a more local perspective, which I couldn’t have gotten in Calgary.
 We also did several field trips to various local governments to learn about how they implement programs to ensure high quality education and healthcare, as well as gender-neutral and family policies - something I’ve never had the opportunity to do in Calgary."

 "[In Orebro] the classes were smaller (approximately 20 people), and the student-professor relationship was more casual.
 The papers/finals were also much less stressful because you only had one class to focus on at a time.
 In Spring, I took an Outdoor Education and Recreation course, which I would HIGHLY recommend.
 It was an absolutely incredible experience and an opportunity to see the more remote parts of Sweden (the course consisted of camping, cross country skiing, rock climbing, horseback riding, etc)."